Gravitational wave memory of compact binary coalescence in the presence of matter effects: Discussions

-We also analyzed the possibility of detecting the non-linear GW memory effect from the post-merger phase of BNS systems using numerical relativity simulations.
-We find that the SNR of the memory signal from an individual event is almost two orders of magnitude lower than the oscillatory waveform, irrespective of the EoS.
-Hence, instead of finding the SNR of the memory waveform from a single event, we followed the approach of finding cumulative memory SNR from a population of BNS events for various EoSs.
-We consider the NR simulations of different EoS and post-merger fates.
-For the BNS events populated within the redshift of $z=0.1$, it requires at least a population of 100 events to have a confident detection of non-linear memory by the future ground based detectors.
-The chance of detecting non-linear memory from a population of 100 BNS systems would be less feasible with the current ground based detector.
+We also analyzed the possibility of detecting the nonlinear GW memory effect from the postmerger phase of BNS systems using numerical relativity simulations.
+We find that the SNR of the memory signal from an individual event is almost 2 orders of magnitude lower than the oscillatory waveform, irrespective of the EOS.
+Hence, instead of finding the SNR of the memory waveform from a single event, we followed the approach of finding cumulative memory SNR from a population of BNS events for various EOSs.
+We consider the NR simulations of different EOSs and postmerger fates.
+For the BNS events populated within the redshift of $z=0.1$, it requires at least a population of 100 events to have a confident detection of nonlinear memory by the future ground based detectors.
+The chance of detecting nonlinear memory from a population of 100 BNS systems would be less feasible with the current ground based detector.
 However, with ET and CE, the median of effective SNR over different realizations for a population of 100 events are above 4 and 8, respectively.
-These SNR values for the population of BNS systems with various EoS almost lie in the same range, with a difference in effective SNR of around five.
-This difference is nominally smaller to constrain EoS from the non-linear memory observation.
+These SNR values for the population of BNS systems with various EOS almost lie in the same range, with a difference in effective SNR of around 5.
+This difference of stacked SNR is not enough to distinguish between various EOS studied here.
 We found an increase in effective SNR by a factor of 10 for the population of BBH events compared to BNS events with the current and third generation detector sensitivity.
-Thus, in the absence of EM observation and tidal deformability measurement or when the GWs from the merger/post-merger remnant are below the detection sensitivity, the non-linear memory from a population of events can help to distinguish between BNS and BBH systems.
-The SNR values show an order of magnitude lower for the distribution of events within the redshift of $z=1$.
-We have also shown that the effect of linear memory is negligible as compared to that of non-linear memory in BNS systems.
+Thus, in the absence of EM observation and tidal deformability measurement or when the GWs from the merger/postmerger remnant are below the detection sensitivity, the nonlinear memory from a population of events can help to distinguish between BNS and BBH systems.
+We have also shown that the effect of linear memory is negligible as compared to that of nonlinear memory in BNS systems.

 {\Alph{subsection}}